Julia-Wagner/PyChef/README.md

    - After I then had an idea of which classes and methods I would need for this code, I began refactoring and structuring it using classes and methods.
 2. **The use of @classmethod and @staticmethod**
    - While I could quickly figure out where a *@staticmethod* would be appropriate, I had a hard time deciding whether to use *@classmethod* for many methods.
-   - After doing some research and looking for examples, I decided that *@classmethod* is appropriate for many of my methods, as I often don´t need to access instances, but the classes and their variables themselves.
+   - After doing some research and looking at examples, I decided that *@classmethod* is appropriate for many of my methods, as I often don´t need to access instances, but the classes and their variables themselves.

 ### **Validation**